sinazadeh/Theoretical-Transformation-Strain-Calculator/README.md

-# Theoretical-Transformation-Strain-Calculator
+# ML model for theoretical transformation strain
-This repository is dedicated to the theoretical calculation of transformation strain in NiTi shape memory alloys (SMAs) undergoing B2 to B19/B19' transformations.
+A machine learning model developed to estimate theoretical transformation strain of NiTi shape memory alloys (SMAs).

 ## Getting Started with the Repository

 To utilize the sample code effectively, the following are required: